Why Is My Vision Blurry?

 For a large majority of people with blurry vision, the issue is a refractive error, meaning that the lenses in the front of the eye aren't accurately focusing light on the retina in the back of the eye.
 This is similar to holding a magnifying glass too close or too far away from an object or text.
 Finding the sweet spot brings everything into focus, which is what happens when we squint.
 The muscles around the eye squeeze and reshape the eye to bring the lens closer to or farther from the retina.
 A routine eye exam is the best way of diagnosing these types of vision problems.

 There are several different kinds of refractive errors, each with similar but distinct symptoms, as well as their own means of correction.

-- Myopia – Commonly called near-sightedness or short sighted, and occurs when light is focused in front of the retina.
-With this condition, things near by appear clear and in focus, but become increasingly blurry as distance between the object and the eye increases.
-Corrective lenses can be used to refract light and move its focal point backwards, placing it directly on the retina.
+- Myopia – Commonly called near-sightedness or short-sighted, and occurs when light is focused in front of the retina.
+With this condition, things nearby appear clear and in focus, but become increasingly blurry as the distance between the object and the eye increases.
+Corrective lenses can be used to refract light and move its focal point backward, placing it directly on the retina.

 - Presbyopia – A condition that affects many people as they age, usually starting in the 40s or 50s.
 Like astigmatism, this can occur on its own or alongside other vision problems.
 However, unlike the issues listed above, this is not caused by an irregular shape of the eye or its lens, but by the weakening of the muscles around the eye that are responsible for focusing light.
-Simple reading glasses can correct the issue, but when other refractory problems exists simultaneously, multifocal lenses may be needed to correct them all at once.
+Simple reading glasses can correct the issue, but when other refractory problems exist simultaneously, multifocal lenses may be needed to correct them all at once.

 Other causes of blurry vision may not be as chronic as refractory errors, and may only last a few minutes, days, weeks or possibly several months.
 Corrective lenses aren't effective as a treatment, however that doesn't mean that no treatment is available.
 Below are some of the varied non-refractive error causes of blurred vision, and the best way of addressing them.